JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 # Required Environment Specifications:

-### *The AI/ML Bitcoin Trading Bot Repo must be built on a Conda / Anaconda interpreter & package manager*
+### *The AI/ML Bitcoin Trading Bot Repo must be built on a Conda / Anaconda package & environment management system with Python 3.9 as the base interpreter*

 Activate the conda environment / interpreter you want to use.
-- We recommend installation of the latest conda package manager version conda 22.9.0
+- We recommend installation of the latest conda package & environment manager version conda 22.9.0 that comes with Python 3.9 as its base interpreter

 Within the repository, we have established an environment_setup folder with the requirements.txt file already created.
 Change to this directory.